ZhangchenZhao/TLPRS/README.md

 ```

 ## Support
-If there are any further questions or problems with running or installing `TL-PRS`, please do email me at <zczhao@umich.com>.
+If there are any further questions or problems with running or installing `TL-PRS`, please do email me at <zczhao@umich.edu>.